-^{} OJ please insert the date: 18 months after the entry into force of this Regulation.
+OJ please insert the date: 18 months after the entry into force of this Regulation.

-- (b) the Commission shall publish a comprehensive report on the use of the EU guarantee and the functioning of the guarantee fund. - 4.
-The EIB, in cooperation with the EIF as appropriate, shall contribute to and provide the necessary information for the Commission evaluation and report under paragraphs 2 and 3 respectively. - 5.
-The EIB and the EIF shall, on a regular basis, provide the European Parliament, the Council and the Commission with all of their independent evaluation reports which assess the impact and practical results achieved by the activities of the EIB and the EIF under this Regulation. - 6.
-By ..., the Commission shall submit to the European Parliament and the Council a report containing an independent evaluation of the application of this Regulation. - 7.
-In the event that the report referred to in paragraph 6 concludes that the EFSI:
+- (b) the Commission shall publish a comprehensive report on the use of the EU guarantee and the functioning of the guarantee fund. - 3.
+The EIB, in cooperation with the EIF as appropriate, shall contribute to and provide the necessary information for the Commission evaluation and report under paragraphs 1 and 2 respectively. - 4.
+The EIB and the EIF shall, on a regular basis, provide the European Parliament, the Council and the Commission with all their independent evaluation reports which assess the impact and practical results achieved by the specific activities of the EIB and the EIF under this Regulation. - 5.
+By ..., the Commission shall submit to the European Parliament and the Council a report containing an independent evaluation of the application of this Regulation .
+If this report:

-^{} OJ please insert the date: 3 years after the entry into force of this Regulation.
+OJ please insert the date: 3 years after the entry into force of this Regulation.

-- (a) is achieving its objectives and that maintaining a scheme for supporting investment is warranted, the Commission shall where appropriate submit a legislative proposal to amend this Regulation with a view to setting the new investment period, ensuring continuation of investment and appropriate financing; - (b) is not achieving its objectives and that maintaining a scheme for supporting investment is warranted, the Commission shall where appropriate submit a legislative proposal to amend this Regulation with a view to addressing the flaws identified, setting the new investment period, ensuring continuation of investment and appropriate financing; - (c) is not achieving its objectives and that maintaining a scheme for supporting investment is not warranted, the Commission shall where appropriate submit a legislative proposal to ensure a smooth termination of the EFSI, while preserving the EU guarantee for the operations already approved under this Regulation. - 8.
-The report referred to in paragraph 6 shall be submitted without delay by the Commission in the event that the approved projects absorb in full the amount of the EU guarantee available before ....
+- (a) concludes that the EFSI is achieving its objectives and that maintaining a scheme for supporting investment is warranted, the Commission shall where appropriate submit a legislative proposal amending this Regulation with a view to setting the new investment period, ensuring continuation of investment and an appropriate financing; - (b) concludes that the EFSI is not achieving its objectives and that maintaining a scheme for supporting investment is warranted, the Commission shall where appropriate submit a legislative proposal amending this Regulation with a view to addressing the flaws identified, setting the new investment period, ensuring continuation of investment and an appropriate financing; - (c) concludes that the EFSI is not achieving its objectives and that maintaining a scheme for supporting investment is not warranted, the Commission shall where appropriate submit a legislative proposal for ensuring a smooth termination of the EFSI, while preserving the guarantee of the EU for the operations already approved under this Regulation.

+The above mentioned report containing an independent evaluation shall be submitted without delay by the Commission in the event that the approved projects would absorb fully before the review date the amount of EU guarantee available.